drmowinckels/drmowinckels.github.io/content/blog/2024/09-01_fair_blog/index.md

 This first thing we will do, is upload the meta-data to Zenodo.
 This initiates an archive, and we can add the pdf to it later.
 Using {httr2} we can build a curl request to the Zenodo API so that our archive is initiated.
-There are (usually) three main parts of most quaries to API's,
+There are (usually) three main parts of most queries to API's,

 1.  the API URL to query
 2.  an authenticating part
 3.  something we sent to the API (the body)

-In {httr2} this process is done through a series of steps that we usually will pipe into eachother like below.
+In {httr2} this process is done through a series of steps that we usually will pipe into each other like below.
 Here we initiate a curl `request` to the Zenodo API, we add a `BEARER TOKEN` which is a common authentication step for APIs, and then we add the Zenodo meta-data to the body of the request.